Any Day Now (2012 film): Plot

 Marco is valeted to what he is told is his "home."
 Upon arriving at his mother's new apartment, he is repeatedly ignored as he tells the valets "this is not my home."
-Marianna immediately uses drugs and has sex directly in front of Marco, whilst her boyfriend verbally abuses him.
+Marianna uses drugs and has sex directly in front of Marco, whilst her boyfriend verbally abuses him.
 She tells him to wait outside the apartment until she calls him back in.
 Unhappy with his new living environment, Marco begins to wander the streets in search of Paul and Rudy.
-Some time later, Paul writes several letters to the judges and D.A Wilson, attaching a small newspaper article informing that Marco died under a bridge after three days of wandering, failing to find his way "home."
+Some time later, Paul writes several letters to the judges and district attorney's office attaching a small newspaper article to each, informing that Marco died under a bridge after three days of wandering, failing to find his way "home."
 Both devastated by his death, Paul watches Rudy sing "I Shall Be Released" in tribute to Marco.